Tesla stock could zoom to $3,500 in bull-case scenario

 Shares will split 5-for-1 at Friday's close

-Tesla Inc. shares were set to open near record highs Monday after receiving a $3,500 bull-case target at one Wall Street firm.
+Tesla Inc. hit a record high Monday after receiving a $3,500 bull-case target at one Wall Street firm.

 Continue Reading Below

-Strong Model 3 demand from China and potential “game-changing” battery developments will drive shares up as much as 70% from current levels, according to Wedbush analyst Dan Ives, who previously had a bull-case target of $2,500.
+Shares touched a peak of $2,129 after Wedbush analyst Dan Ives said strong Model 3 demand from China and potential “game-changing” battery developments will drive the stock up as much as 70% from current levels.
+Ives previously had a bull-case target of $2,500.

 |Ticker